-We provide services in New York City, Westchester, and Long Island, as well as remotely via video conferencing.
+We provide services in The Tri-State Area, as well as remotely via video conferencing.
 Our supports allow students to apply for and attend colleges based on their plan of study or personal campus preferences.
 We work collaboratively with the schools to assist students in learning how to access the supports available on their respective campuses, while providing the supplementary supports students need in order to be successful in high school and college environments.

 At New Frontiers in Learning, we strive to provide students with individualized coaching through authentic learning experiences that assist in the mastery of 5 critical skill areas.

 It is important for students to have key foundational knowledge and skills to be able to comprehend text, write fluently, and perform basic math functions.
 Students develop such skills in collaboration with their individual coaches and use the backdrop of their academic responsibilities to develop these skills.

 Executive functioning skills are the set of processes that manage, control, and regulate one’s other cognitive processes, and include such skills as inhibition, planning, organization, and working memory.